mathesar-foundation/mathesar-wiki/engineering/architecture/api-standards.md

 # Standards

-Please note that we are assuming that all endpoints are RESTful nd will involve CRUD (create, read, update, or delete) on a resource.
+Please note that we are assuming that all endpoints are RESTful and will involve CRUD (create, read, update, or delete) on a resource.
 This is a deliberate choice so that we try to fit operations into the a RESTful model.

 We do want to keep our APIs sensible, so pragmatically, we may eventually need to implement non-CRUD APIs for some things.
 We will create standards for those when we encounter them.